Cizeta-Moroder V16T: Performance and production

+The V16T achieved a top speed of 328 km/h and could accelerate from 0 to 100 km/h in 4 seconds.

 Only one prototype bearing the Cizeta-Moroder name was manufactured before the partnership dissolved.
-The car which was finished in a pearl white exterior colour with a red leather interior remained in the possession of Moroder and underwent a full restoration by Canepa design in 2018, after which it was auctioned in January 2022.
+The car which was finished in a pearl white exterior color with a red leather interior remained in the possession of Moroder and underwent a full restoration by Canepa in 2018, after which it was auctioned in January 2022.

-In 1991, the list price for a Cizeta was an estimated (US dollars) $650,000.
-Although predictions for production foresaw one car per month, only 12 examples (including one prototype) were actually built from 1991 until the company moved its operation to Los Angeles, California in 1995.
-The financial slowdown in the mid 1990s coupled with the car's failure to comply with the US safety regulations and the high asking price restricted production only on a made to order basis.
-Subsequently, two more cars were completed (one coupé and one spyder) in 1999 and 2003.
+In 1991, the list price for a Cizeta was an estimated (US dollars) $300,000.
+Although predictions for production foresaw one car per month, only eight examples (including one prototype) were actually built from 1991 to 1995, before the company moved its operation from Modena, Italy to Fountain Valley, California.
+The financial slowdown in the mid 1990s coupled with the car's failure to comply with the US road-car regulations and the high asking price restricted production to a made-to-order basis.
+Subsequently, three more cars were completed (two coupes and one spyder) in 1999 and 2003.
 The car made in 2003 was a convertible variant of the V16T called the Cizeta Fenice TTJ Spyder completed on a special request from a Japanese customer.

-As of May 1, 2006, the car was still in production on a made-to-order basis, although now priced at $650,000, or $850,000 for the Spyder TTJ, exclusive of shipping, taxes, and extras.
+As of May 1, 2006, the car was reportedly still in production on a made-to-order basis, although now priced at $650,000, or $850,000 for the Spyder TTJ, exclusive of shipping, taxes, and extras.
 According to a 2018 interview, Zampolli considered the car still theoretically in production and available to purchase as late as 2018, although none had been built since the 2003 spyder.

-As of January 2023, the Cizeta Automobile website is active.
-An "Order" page is listed with specifications of the Moroder V16T with an MSRP of $800,000 and fields for customers to leave their contact details.

-Controversy
+Zampolli died on July 7, 2021, at age 82.

 Moroder's involvement

-At some point after the car's debut, Giorgio Moroder and Claudio Zampolli parted ways over a dispute on slow production of the car due its production process which required a large amount of labour hours to complete, materials for the body panels as well as the use of the powerplant.
-Moroder wanted the car to have a body work constructed from fibre glass and devised the use of a BMW powerplant in place of the bespoke V16 unit installed in the car in order to speed up the production process which initiated the split as these suggestions contradicted with Zampolli's vision for the car.
+At some point after the car's debut, Giorgio Moroder and Claudio Zampolli parted ways over a dispute on slow production of the car due its production process which required a large amount of labor hours to complete, materials for the body panels as well as the use of the powerplant.
+Moroder wanted the car to have a body work constructed from fiberglass and devised the use of a BMW powerplant in place of the bespoke V16 unit installed in the car in order to speed up the production process, which initiated the split as these suggestions conflicted with Zampolli's vision for the car.
 It is known that Claudio Zampolli designed the logo for the car, and Giorgio Moroder paid for the art development.
 The Cizeta, from 1990 to date, is no longer associated with Moroder; its name remains symbolic of Moroder's hi-tech music and glamorous lifestyle.
 In addition, while the car debuted (temporarily) as the Cizeta-Moroder, all customer cars were badged simply as Cizeta V16T.